 After the meeting, Mayor Dobbie defended the scheduling of the meeting, saying that the town announced it well in advance of the 24 hours required for a special meeting.
 The agenda was posted and notices sent out on Thursday, May 5.

-Because Monday's special meeting is certain to be followed by layoffs and spending cuts, one town resident who has followed the town's budget woes was stunned to see a police car in the detail area of Ducky's Car Wash in Menlo Park shortly after the meeting.
+Because the special meeting is certain to be followed by layoffs and spending cuts, one town resident who has followed the budget woes of the town was stunned to see a police car in the detail area of Ducky's Car Wash in Menlo Park shortly after the meeting.

-After checking out the situation, Mr. Danielson, who has been on the job only since January, said he learned that each of the police department's patrol cars gets detail service once a year, at a cost of only $150.
+After checking out the situation, the interim manager, Mr. Danielson, said he learned that each of the police department's patrol cars gets detail service once a year, at a cost of only $150.
 The cars are driven 24 hours a day, he said, and "they get a lot of dings and scratches."
 The detail work helps prevent rusting and other problems.